divinity-m/Anti-Gravity/dev_logs.md

 # Day 8 - Tuesday | In class work #
 Began shifting my focus away from player/portal design & funcitionality, and towards the games core concepts, which included the use of classes.
 I mostly worked on implementing levels and obstacles (both of which use classes), but took a slight detour to give the game a title screen.
+The play button on the title screen required me to add a `mousemove` and `click` event listener to the document to check for hover and click inputs.
+Because of all of these new goals, I wasn't able to complete anything specific this class

-Things Added:
+Things Worked On:
  -
+ - Levels & Obstacles
+ - Start Screen